theaqueen21/Blackeye-fix/README.md

 >cd blackeye-fix

+>Note: If ngrok is banned in your country/region you'll need to use a VPN before you run the bash file.

 >bash fix.sh

 >Instead of running the bash script if your not running it for the first time,you can find ngrok in the Downloads folder,